kcompher/Annual-Report-10-K-Explainable-Sentence-Dataset/README.md

 We followed the MDA extraction method from the paper ["Predicting Risk from Financial Reports with Regression"](https://homes.cs.washington.edu/~nasmith/papers/kogan+levin+routledge+sagi+smith.naacl09.pdf)

 ## Download
-You can access to the dataset through this link.
-<http://openXai.org>(Currently not open yet, so if you want to download dataset please email to yeeun@unist.ac.kr)
+If you want to download dataset please email to yeeun@unist.ac.kr

 ## Acknowledgement